Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Introduction

 \section{Introduction}

 The concept of spin waves was introduced by Bloch~\cite{Bloch1930} as a disturbance in the local magnetic ordering of ferromagnetic materials.
 In the spin wave, the expectation value of localized spin operators precess around the easy axis with the phase of precession of adjacent expectation values varying harmonically in space over the wavelength $\lambda$.
-The quanta of energy of spin waves behave as a quasiparticle termed magnon which carries energy $\hbar \omega$ and spin $\hbar$.
-As regards terminology, we note that in spintronics and magnonics~\cite{Chumak2015} it is common to use ``spin wave'' for excitations described by the classical Landau-Lifshitz-Gilbert (LLG) equation~\cite{Wieser2015} within numerical micromagnetics~\cite{Kim2010} or atomistic spin dynamics~\cite{Evans2014}, while ``magnon'' is used for quantized version of the same excitation.
-In other fields, terms ``spin waves'' and ``magnons'' are sometimes used to distinguish between long- and short-wavelength excitations, respectively, or both names are used interchangeably~\cite{Zhitomirsky2013}.
+The quanta of energy of spin waves behave as quasiparticles termed magnons each of which carries energy $\hbar \omega$ and spin $\hbar$.

+As regards terminology, we note that in spintronics and magnonics~\cite{Chumak2015} literature it is common to use ``spin wave'' for excitations described by the classical Landau-Lifshitz-Gilbert (LLG) equation~\cite{Wieser2015} within numerical micromagnetics~\cite{Kim2010} or atomistic spin dynamics~\cite{Evans2014}, while ``magnon'' is used for quantized version of the same excitation.
+In other subfields of condensed matter physics, terms ``spin waves'' and ``magnons'' are sometimes used to distinguish between long- and short-wavelength excitations, respectively, or both names are used interchangeably~\cite{Zhitomirsky2013}.